What Will it Take to Survive the Nursing Crisis?

 Lay navigation delivered by non-clinical care guidance resources can mitigate the cost and quality challenges while serving as a 5x multiplier on existing nursing staff capacity.
 A recent cost comparison examined the patient impact and cost comparison between a nurse on staff (non-itinerant) and a lay navigator.
 Based on salary cost averages (adjusted for inflation) and patient volumes, lay navigation can address practical barriers at five times the volume and 20 percent the cost of a nurse resource.

-TABLE 1.
-PATIENT IMPACT AND COST COMAPRISON BETWEEN NON-ITINERANT STAFF NURSE AND A LAY NAVIGATOR
+|TABLE 1.
+PATIENT IMPACT AND COST COMAPRISON BETWEEN NON-ITINERANT STAFF NURSE AND A LAY NAVIGATOR|

 An additional analysis of lay navigated patients showed that care guides addressed more than 80 percent of the practical barriers identified.
 And of that proportion of barriers identified, more than 98 percent were fully resolved.

-Lay navigation also effectively addresses transition of care and communication challenges, such as not fully understanding discharge instructions.
+Lay navigation also effectively addresses the transition of care and communication challenges, such as not fully understanding discharge instructions.
 In two months, care guides increased patient satisfaction scores by an average of 10 points, which resulted in an average percentage improvement in Hospital Consumer Assessment of Healthcare Providers and Systems (HCAHPS) survey scores of more than 15 percent.

 The benefits extend to practices that can leverage care guides to ensure appointment adherence, manage referrals and patient questions, and navigate insurance pre-authorizations.
 In a recent analysis of managed and un-managed patients, participating providers realized a 12 percent increase in kept appointments.
-And new patient pipeline for elective surgery consults increased by 15 percent.
+And the new patient pipeline for elective surgery consults increased by 15 percent.

 Realizing the Lowest Total Cost of Performance